1. Home

 Property tax exemptions may be implemented on a state or local level.
 They may be full or partial, permanent or temporary, depending on the state.

 In all, 34 states plus Puerto Rico and Washington, D.C., have property tax exemptions in effect, but they’re subject to change.
-For instance, in California, the property tax exemption on solar was recently extended from the end of 2024 to Jan.
-1, 2027.
+For instance, in California, the property tax exemption on solar was recently extended to January 1, 2027.

 What Are Solar Sales Tax Exemptions?